simrikservices/simirik-hugo/content/trainings/60-days-security-training.md

 ---
-title: 60 Days Security Training
+title: 6 Days Security Training
 subtext: |-
   Focused on security of VIP premises.

-  Includes mock training for various
+  Includes mock training for various locations
 content: ggg
 order: 1
-type: "trainings"
+type: trainings
 ---
-xs
+This training is focused on Guarding skills and environmental adaptation.
+The training is divided into physical activities and orientation of client environment.